elgatosf/schemas/README.md

 </div>

-This project contains a collection of schemas to support the creation and validation of Stream Deck SDK files.
-In addition to the schemas, TypeScript declarations are also available.
+Collection of schemas, and TypeScript declarations, to support the creation and validation of Stream Deck SDK files.

 ```bash
 npm install @elgato/schemas